bji219/dep_bji219_site/_posts/2021-11-28-Felt-Muffler-Rail.markdown

 ---

 # Creating a DIY Felt Muffler Rail
 As a piano player, it can be hard for me to keep my hands off the keys for long periods of time.
 When I received complaints from my family members about the loudness of the piano while they were working from home, I decided to take matters into my own hands and reduce the volume.
-Since my families parlor piano is acoustic, there is no volume control (see below).
+Since my family's parlor piano is acoustic, there is no volume control (see below).
 I decided to immitate the felt muffler rails that I have seen in upright pianos.

 ![img](/assets/Images/parlorpiano.jpg)